google/iosched/doc/BUILDING.md

 If you do NOT wish to build the Android Wear component, you need to make the two changes below.

   1. Open android/build.gradle and remove (or comment out) the following line:
     ```
          wearApp project(":Wearable")
     ```
   2. Open settings.gradle and remove `':Wearable'`, leaving only `':android'`.

 # Server-side setup

-These steps are optional, in the sense that IOSched will build and run even if you don't set up the server side.
+> __NOTE__: These steps are optional, in the sense that IOSched will build and run even if
+    you don't set up the server side.
 However, unless you perform this setup, your build won't be able to use any of the Google APIs such as Google sign in, Google Drive integration, Google Maps integration, etc. So following the instructions in this section is highly recommended.

 1. Change the project's package name to your own package name.
 To do that, you can set the "package" attribute of the <manifest> tag in AndroidManifest.xml.